|

 2 cords wood yields about a load of coal or 100 B[???]

-Then there are the more interesting entries.
+And there are more interesting entries.
 For example, the following, from January 30, 1754:

 January 30, 1754.
 Then I